 So reason cannot be an illusion, even in principle.

-What does Harris say?
+What say you, Dr. Harris?

 Perhaps, though, Harris views reason as derivative from consciousness?
 He never says this in Waking Up (nor anywhere else, as far as I’m aware).
 On the contrary, one passage in the book indicates that he sees reason as fundamentally distinct from consciousness, and non-mysterious in a way that consciousness is not: